malaron/E-Commerce/README.md

-# PersonalFinance

-# Language: C#

-# Personal Finance Tracker Project Overview
-The Personal Finance Tracker is a web application designed to help users manage their finances effectively.
-The application allows users to track their income, expenses, budgets, and savings goals.
+# E-Commerce Platform with CQRS and Event Sourcing

+## Overview
+This project is an e-commerce platform built using CQRS (Command Query Responsibility Segregation) and Event Sourcing.
+The platform allows users to create accounts, add products to their carts, and place orders.
+The admin area provides features for managing users, products, orders, and reporting.

 ## Technologies Used
 * C#